Yungkc0/TCP_IM/docs/Protocol.md

 5. ENCRYPT

 		All data will be encrypted with TEA except temporary key in Logon Process.
-        At first, user input password and name for this login from client and send it to server, then server give a temporary random 128 bit key and client use it to encrypt password and name.
+        At first, user input password and name for this login from client and send it to server, then server give a temporary random 256 bit key and client encrypt password and name using AES256.
 Server will delete all information of client after recieve IM_QUIT packet.

         For IM_SENDP packet, client will make a random number and make a 128 bit private key using the number and password by this: key = md5( strcat(rand, md5(password)))